 You can find the stairs on either side of the Arc de Triomphe du Carrousel.

 Keep walking, and soon enough, you will reach the intersection of two main underground walkways, which is where the inverted Pyramid is suspended in all its glory.

-The Inverted Pyramid’s base can be spotted from outside, but nobody notices it because it is part of the roundabout of Place du Carrousel.
+People can spot the Inverted Pyramid’s base from outside, but nobody notices it because it is part of the roundabout of Place du Carrousel.